 - Where does it overlap?

-Answer these three questions, and you will be well on your way to crafting an unforgettable user experience.
+Answer these three questions, and you’ll be well on your way to crafting an unforgettable user experience.

 Interested in learning more about customer decision journeys in the digital age?
-Download our white paper “4 Key Elements of the Customer Decision Journey” and learn more about how to engage today’s modern, digital customer.
+Download our white paper The Consumer Decision Journey in the Digital Age and learn more about how to engage today’s modern, digital customer.